okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/ie-limitations/main/index.md

   * The FIPS compliance requirement for enrollments
   * The User Verification requirement for enrollments
   * New Okta Verify enrollments that are created with the Factors API aren't mapped to a device.
-  * WebAuthN authenticator User Verification settings aren't enforced when enrolling using the Factors API.
+  * WebAuthn authenticator User Verification settings aren't enforced when enrolling using the Factors API.

-See the [SDK uses cases](/docs/guides/oie-embedded-common-org-setup/main/) in our embedded SDK guides for more information on profile enrollment.
+See the [SDK use cases](/docs/guides/oie-embedded-common-org-setup/main/) in our embedded SDK guides for more information on profile enrollment.

 ***